 - Deb Pasternak, Director, Massachusetts Chapter of the Sierra Club: Explain current work on decarbonization in Massachusetts.

-Webinar 2 – Voices of the Resistance: Indigenous First Nations impacted by Hydro-Quebec’s dams and transmission corridors explain the environmental racism of Canadian hydropower exports to the U.S.
+Webinar 2 – Voices of the Resistance: First Nations impacted by hydro-dams and their transmission corridors discuss the environmental racism of Canadian hydropower exports to the U.S.

 Wednesday, April 7, 2021 from 7-8:30 p.m.
 Eastern Standard Time